 #380 HONORS PHYSICS Credit: 1.00 Year Prerequisite: Alg.II, Geom., Chem.
-Grade: 12 Fee Charged A "C" average in Chemistry is recommended
+Grade: 12 Fee Charged

 Physics is an honors lab course that seeks to integrate theory with practice.
 Honors physics will stress the theoretical and mathematical basis of physics.
 Strong mathematical skills are essential.
 This course will provide students with an introductory study of the theories and laws governing the interaction of matter, energy, work, power, wave properties, light, sound, electricity, magnetism, nuclear physics and relativity.
 This course is recommended for college preparatory students who expect to follow a career in science.